 We evaluate the effectiveness of our proposed \modelabb approach on audio-text and audio-visual source separation in videos.
 To perform fair comparison to prior work, we conduct experiments on the SOLOS \cite{montesinos2020solos}, MUSIC \cite{zhao2018sound} and AudioSet \cite{gemmeke2017audio} datasets.
 We refer readers to the supplemental for additional implementation and dataset details.
 Given a language query containing a prompt template and an object, the goal of \textbf{audio-text source separation} is to extract its corresponding sound component from an audio input, which is often comprised of a mixture of sounds emitted by various objects.
 Similarly, in \textbf{audio-visual source separation}, a model has to leverage the visual information in the input video to extract its corresponding sound component and align it with the relevant video pixels.

-\textbf{Evaluation metrics.} We adopt the Normalized Signal-to-Distortion Ratio (NSDR), Signal-to-Interference Ratio (SIR) and Signal-to-Artifact Ratio (SAR) \cite{raffel2014mir_eval,rix2001perceptual}.
-NSDR computes the difference between the SDR of the predicted and mixed audio with respect to the ground-truth waveforms, which measures the sound quality of the separated audios.
+\textbf{Evaluation metrics.} We adopt the Signal-to-Distortion Ratio (SDR), Signal-to-Interference Ratio (SIR) and Signal-to-Artifact Ratio (SAR) \cite{raffel2014mir_eval,rix2001perceptual}.
+SDR computes the difference between the SDR of the predicted and mixed audio with respect to the ground-truth waveforms, which measures the sound quality of the separated audios.
 SIR measures the amount of contamination from other audio sources in the predicted audio.
 Finally, SAR measures the amount of artifacts in the predicted audio.